ibpdas/data-strategy-impact-dashboard/README.md

 Level 2 describes how the organisation behaves when Level 1 foundations begin to take effect.
 It uses the six themes from the Data Maturity Assessment for Government (2023).

-### Themes
-- Uses
-- Data
-- Leadership
-- Culture
-- Tools
-- Skills

-### How Level 2 shifts as Level 1 begins to work
+### How Level 2 themes shifts as Level 1 begins to work

 - **Uses**
   From data used mainly for reactive reporting  to data used proactively to inform operational and strategic decisions.